This starts with a blog post by Jonathan Fields

 I focus on the Original Design that is clearly laid out in the DNA… even a blind man would see it if they were looking, but alas, no one is looking.

-So when you read this article, consider adding in many places ‘looking’… please.
+So when you read JONATHAN’S article, consider adding in many places ‘looking’… please.

 Put a business-person in front of a cat and ask them to draw a picture…

 Scrawled on the page, with rare exception, you’ll see some kind of two-dimensional, cartoonish line-drawing of a cat.
 Not the cat sitting in front of that person, but the representation of a cat that person was taught to draw as a kid.
 The one that’s been imprinted on that person’s mind since she was nine.
 And they’ve got no idea that’s what they’ve just drawn.
 They just laugh it off and say, “I can’t draw.”

 Put an artist in front of that same cat and you’ll get something quite different.
 A three-dimensional, shaded, life-like image of the actual cat.
 Well, of course, you say, she’s an artist.
 Thing is, that explains why the image is beautifully drawn, but it doesn’t explain why one person drew a “stock-art” cat that existed in her head and the other drew what she saw in front of her.

 The difference is that the artist was trained and practiced not just in the art of drawing, but in the art of seeing.
 Dropping the filters, leaving behind the childhood patterns and imprints that stopped her from observing what was actually right in front of her.
 The objective image, rather than the conjured illusion of sight.

 You can’t hope to draw the truth or build on the truth until you see and know the truth.

 The non-artist never learned this, so she defaulted to pattern-recognition.
 And the sadder thing is, she had no idea she was doing this.

 The best of the best don’t just do more with what they see, they see more before they do.